py1tcm/DynV6/README.md

 ~~~

-On dynv6 directory has 3 dynv6.sh files, dynv6_dual.sh is for dual stack (ipv4 and ipv6) networks and update ip on both networks, dynv6_ipv4.sh update ipv4 netowrk only and dynv6_ipv6.sh update ipv6 network only
+On dynv6 directory has three dynv6.sh files, dynv6_dual.sh is for dual stack (ipv4 and ipv6) networks and update ip on both networks, dynv6_ipv4.sh update ipv4 netowrk only and dynv6_ipv6.sh update ipv6 network only

 After define your network type, copy seleted file to dynv6.sh

-**Example**
+**Example:**

 ~~~bash
 cp dynv6_dual.sh dynv6.sh